 Weill Cornell Medicine is at the forefront of digital transformation in health care.
 Kaitlyn Tuson is at the center of this shift, and she shares learnings from her role in developing a telehealth marketing plan and reimagining the care experience for both patients and providers.

 For more than 120 years, Weill Cornell Medicine (WCM) in New York, NY, has pioneered world-class clinical care and cutting-edge research.
-This forward-thinking culture—consisting of more than 22 clinical service lines and dozens of multidisciplinary centers and programs—is reflected throughout the organization.
+This forward-thinking culture is reflected throughout the organization, which consists of more than 22 clinical service lines and dozens of multidisciplinary centers and programs.

 That tradition of innovation continues with the organization’s commitment to digital transformation and improving the patient experience—and the WCM marketing team plays an essential role in this evolution.